matszpk/amdcovc/README.md

 To overclock graphic card on AMD GPU(-PRO) driver, can you use `coreod` and `memod` parameters.
 Parameters coreclk and memclk is available in AMD GPU(-PRO) driver mode.

+NOTE: An AMDCOVC under AMDGPU(-PRO) drivers can't underclock a GPU core and a memory.
+Currently, this feature is not implemented in these drivers.

 ### List of options

 List of options: